mesonbuild/meson/docs/markdown/Reference-manual.md

 - `workdir` absolute path that will be used as the working directory for the test

+- 'suite' label attached to this test. `meson test --suite suite_name` run all the tests with suite defined as `suite_name`.
+Note that by default, the full suite name is `project_name:suite_name`, so if you want to select the test suite of a given (sub)project only, you have to run 'meson test --test project_name:suite_name'

 Defined tests can be run in a backend-agnostic way by calling `meson test` inside the build dir, or by using backend-specific commands, such as `ninja test` or `msbuild RUN_TESTS.vcxproj`.